manasvi2909/gdsc-site/README.md

 ## 🖼️ UI Pages

-- `index.html` – Main dashboard view
-- `login.html` – Static login form
+- `index.html` – Static login form
-- `dashboard.html` – Analytics overview with charts
+- `data-page.html` – Analytics overview with charts

 ---

 ## Notes
 This is a frontend-only project — no backend or database used.

-All chart data is static and defined in js/charts.js.
+All chart data is static and defined in script.js.

 Login form is non-functional and intended for UI demonstration only.